ON THE MENU CHRISTMAS WEEK

-The meatballs are in the freezer and all do is get them out and put them in sauce and the next day put them in the slow cooker for a couple hours.
+The meatballs are in the freezer and all I do is thaw them and put them in sauce and put them in the frig.
+The next day I put them in the slow cooker for a couple hours.
+So easy!

 If you have never tried these scrumptious meatballs, you should.
 They are the best I’ve ever eaten.
 Really!

 I love the Italian tradition of the Seven Fishes Christmas Eve Dinner.